tzo13/Currency_Exchange/README.md

-# Currency_Exchange
-💱 Currency Exchange App (Tkinter + AlphaVantage)
-This mini desktop app lets you convert currencies in real-time using the AlphaVantage API.
-It’s simple, sleek, and uses themed widgets so your eyes don’t bleed.
-You're welcome.

-🧾 What It Does

--Converts currency values between EUR, USD, and GBP

--Uses real-time exchange rates from AlphaVantage

--Built with Tkinter, ttkthemes, and ttk

-🧪 Tech Stack

--Python

--Tkinter + ttk for GUI

--ttkthemes (for the sweet Equilux dark mode)

--requests for HTTP requests to the AlphaVantage API

 # 💱 Currency Exchange App (Tkinter + AlphaVantage)

 This mini desktop app lets you convert currencies in real-time using the AlphaVantage API.
 It’s simple, sleek, and uses themed widgets so your eyes don’t bleed.